Performing ukulele as a soloist is a great feeling.

 One way to be a solo ukulele player is by fingerpicking the ukulele.
 There are many ways to fingerpick the ukulele.
 One beautiful way is to fingerpick arpeggio-based pieces.

 Take a listen to a performance of Arpeggio Study In A Minor – a piece based entirely around a repeating arpeggio picking pattern.
-I teach you how to play this song in Lesson 4 from the Fingerpicking Essentials course in Club Ukulele.

 The word arpeggio means you pluck the notes of a chord in succession either ascending or descending.
 In this way, an arpeggio is a kind of fingerpicking pattern.